 Schwerin Castle

 Schwerin is the capital, oldest city and second-largest city in the North-Western German province of Mecklenburg-Vorpommern.
 Its castle is situated on an island in the city’s main lake, Schwerin Lake.
 For many centuries, the palace was the home of the dukes and grand-dukes of Mecklenburg-Schwerin.
-It is known as a great example of Romantic Historicism (an architectural style), and its nickname is Neuschwanstein of the North.
-Today, it houses the Mecklenburg-Vorpommern state parliament, and as such it boasted a feature I had not seen in years – an indoor smoking booth.
+It is a great example of the Romantic Historicism architectural style.
+It’s nickname is Neuschwanstein of the North.
+Today, it houses the Mecklenburg-Vorpommern state parliament.
+To my surprise, it had a feature I had not seen in years – indoor smoking booths.
 I had only seen those at the Frankfurt airport before.
-They’re nice, because you’re not closed off in one of those nasty smoking rooms; but the booth still provides some ventilation so that others nearby are not subjected to second-hand smoke.
+As a former smoker, I knew current smokers appreciated not being confined to those nasty smoking rooms.
+Yet it provides enough ventilation so that others nearby are not subjected to second-hand smoke.

 The palace was nice.
 We toured several different rooms, of which my favorite was the Throne room.